Chow Kit: Red-light district

 Chow Kit has traditionally been known as one of the major red-light districts in Kuala Lumpur.
-Many of the prostitutes are daughters of prostitutes and have grown up in the area.
+Many of the prostitutes are daughters of prostitutes that have grown up in the area.
 Malaysian director Justin Ong's 2013 film, Ida's choice, is about a young woman in the red-light district.

 Transportation

-The KL Monorail Chow Kit Monorail station is situated in this area, and the Ampang Line PWTC LRT station is located nearby.
+The KL Monorail Chow Kit Monorail station is situated in this area, while the PWTC LRT station (Ampang Line) and Hospital Kuala Lumpur MRT station (Putrajaya Line) are located nearby.